Hervé Tum: Club career

 Basel's 2002–03 UEFA Champions League season started in the second qualifying round.
 After beating Žilina 4–1 on aggregate and Celtic on the away goals rule after a 3–3 aggregate, Basel advanced to the group stage.
 They ended this in second position behind Valencia, but ahead of Liverpool and Spartak Moscow to advance to the second group stage.
 They ended this in third position behind Manchester United and Juventus, but ahead of Deportivo La Coruña.
 Tum played in 14 of these 16 European games.
-Basel ended their league season as runners-up, but in the cup they advanced to the final and here they beat Xamax 6–0 to defend the title that they had won a season earlier.
+Basel ended their league season as runners-up, but in the cup they advanced to the final and here they beat Neuchâtel Xamax 6–0 to defend the title that they had won a season earlier.
 Tum played in the first four cup games, but missed the final due to an injury.

-As cup winners Basel were qualified for the UEFA Cup first round and here they beat Malatyaspor 3-2 on aggregate due to the silver goal rule.
+As cup winners Basel were qualified for the UEFA Cup first round and here they beat Malatyaspor 3–2 on aggregate due to the silver goal rule.
 However, in the second round they lost both games against Newcastle United.
 In their 2003–04 league season the team started well, winning their first 13 matches straight out.
 The first defeat came on matchday 24.
 Basel won the championship with 26 victories and seven draws, the team had suffered just three away defeats, and obtained 85 points.
 Tum had 23 appearances, scoring seven goals.

 Tum's contract was not extended and he left the club at the end of the season.
 During his three and a half years with them, Tum played a total of 185 games for Basel scoring a total of 59 goals.
 96 of these games were in the Swiss Super League, 14 in the Swiss Cup, 23 in the UEFA competitions (Champions League, UEFA Cup and UIC) and 52 were friendly games.
 He scored 23 goals in the domestic league, five in the cup, three in the European games and the other 28 were scored during the test games.

-Tum joined FC Metz on a free transfer for their 2004–05 season, immediately becoming a regular starter.
-After two years with them he moved on to play one season for Racing Strasbourg.
+Tum joined Metz on a free transfer for their 2004–05 season, immediately becoming a regular starter.
+After two years with them he moved on to play one season for Strasbourg.

-Tum played for Bursaspor in the 2007–08 season after playing for RC Strasbourg.
+Tum played for Bursaspor in the 2007–08 season after playing for Strasbourg.
 In the 2008, he joined Sivasspor and left in 2009 for Istanbul B.B.
 At the end of 2010–11 season, he was released by Istanbul B.B. and transferred to Gençlerbirliği.